 Historian: Phil Nazzaro (pnazzaro)

-Little Feat must have been quite an influence on Phish during their early years.
+Little Feat was quite an influence on Phish during their early years.
 “Skin It Back” is one of three Feat songs to appear in the band’s repertoire before the 90’s.
-This one debuted on 10/15/86 at Hunt’s.
+“Skin It Back” debuted on 10/15/86 at Hunt’s.
 Besides its great syncopated, funky style, this song features some excellent lyrics about the refusal of our narrator to settle down in one place.
 This leads him to fret over how to tell someone he loves her when they both know he’ll be on the move again soon.
 Perhaps the lyrics – which are very un-Phish-like in their romanticism – are the reason this song holds the current record for the biggest known bust out in the Phish history.

-“Skin It Back” was heard from for the first time in over fifteen years during the 8/1/03 IT soundcheck; this performance was broadcast over the festival radio station, as the audience attempting to enter the venue was stuck in one doozey of a traffic jam.
-Since that time it has managed to appear sparingly in Mike's solo endeavors, most notably while celebrating his birthday with Bill Kreutzmann and Scott Murawski at the tiny NYC venue City Winery on 6/3/09.
+Phish performed “Skin It Back” for the first time in over fifteen years during the 8/1/03 IT soundcheck; this performance was broadcast over the festival radio station, as the audience attempting to enter the venue was stuck in one of doozy of a traffic jam.
+Since that time it has managed to appear with increasing regularity in Mike's solo endeavors, most notably while celebrating his birthday with Bill Kreutzmann and Scott Murawski at the tiny NYC venue City Winery on 6/3/09.
 But also try the Higher Ground flavor from 3/26/11 for a little variety.

 Phish, “Skin It Back” – 7/3/12, Wantagh, NY